Measure N School Improvement Bond

 In 2016, SLUSD conducted a comprehensive facilities assessment that identified $300 million in critical upgrades and necessary improvements throughout the district.

-Measure N, the $198 million bond measure coming before voters on March 3, 2020, would fund essential renovation and new construction projects to upgrade SLUSD schools.
+Measure N, the $198 million bond measure approved by voters on March 3, 2020, will fund essential renovation and new construction projects to upgrade SLUSD schools.

 Major facility projects planned for Measure N: